James Millikin: Millikin National Bank

 The first twenty years as a private banker, James later confessed to his friends, were the most difficult.
 While recognized quickly as a safe and stable institution, the Millikin bank made little money and keeping his own $75,000 fortune intact during those years was a priority.
 He was able to choose a staff of associates, including Jerome R. Gorin, Orville B. Gorin, Parke Hammer, Joseph M. Brownback, Smith Walker, William Hammer, and Guy P. Lewis.

-By 1897 the Millikin bank was incorporated and obtained a charter as a national bank.
-By 1907 it was considered one of the strongest small city banks in the United States.
+By 1897, the Millikin bank was incorporated and obtained a charter as a national bank.
+By 1907, it was considered one of the strongest small city banks in the United States.

 The Homestead

 Following their marriage, James and Anna Millikin briefly lived at the Revere House, a prominent Decatur hotel until purchasing a small home at the corner of Edward and William Street they affectionately recalled as "the cottage."
 In 1862, James purchased 22 acres of land for the unheard of sum of $2200 near the western edge of Decatur.
 Between 1862–1875 he sold portions of the purchase for more than his original sale, eventually having only 6 acres.

 Construction began in July 1875 and concluded in 1876.
 The home's exterior reflects the Italianate style with mansard roofs more reflected in Second Empire.
 It is said the first floor is similar to James' childhood home in Pennsylvania.
 The home was completed at a cost of $18,000.

 In 1883, some major remodeling was completed.
 A new kitchen was added to the northwest corner of the house so a new grand staircase could be placed adjacent to the north parlor room.
 Indoor plumbing was also added to the home, likely one of the first homes in Decatur to have such luxuries.

 In later years, James and Anna Millikin travelled frequently to Europe and purchased artwork for the home.
 Several of their personal purchases remain at the homestead today.

-Millikin died in Orlando, Florida on March 2, 1909, and is buried in Greenwood Cemetery in Decatur.
+Millikin died in Orlando, Florida, on March 2, 1909, aged 81, and is buried in Greenwood Cemetery in Decatur.